dscardoso/dscardoso.github.io/_pages/about.md

 :   _Leigh Tesfatsion, Chris R. Rehmann, Diego S. Cardoso, Yu Jie, and William J. Gutowski.
 (2017).
 Environmental Modelling & Software.
 89: 40-60._ ([paper](https://doi.org/10.1016/j.envsoft.2016.11.021)) ([pre-print](files/papers/WACCShedPlatform.Preprint.pdf)) ([code](https://bitbucket.org/waccproject/waccshedsoftwareplatform/overview))

+# Selected work in progress

+Measuring the sensitivity of oil companies' reserves to the oil price :  _with Saraly Andrade de Sá and Julien Daubanes_

+The dynamics of evasion: The price cap on Russian crude exports and the amassing of the shadow fleet :  _with Stephen Salant and Julien Daubanes_

+The consequences of royalty relief programs in the oil industry :  _with Julien Daubanes, Saraly Andrade de Sá, Erik Katovich, and Pritam Saha_

+Fuel cost pass-through in commercial aviation
+:  _with Yongjoon Park_

+Welfare Analysis in the SIMPLE Model
+:  _with Thomas Hertel_

+A global agricultural supply-demand-climate-trade model calibrated to Baseline :  _with Manuel Jimenez, Hao Xiong, Ji Yong Kwon, Maros Ivanic, and Noé Nava_